pierrediedhiou/cybersecurity-journey/glossary.md

 basic text format for plain readable text files
 - **ASCII** (in networking context) — Human readable text format used to display packet data in tools like tcpdump and Wireshark
+- **AES** — Advanced Encryption Standard, adopted in 2001, key sizes of 128, 192 or 256 bits.
+Current industry standard for symmetric encryption
+- **Asymmetric Encryption** — Encryption that uses two keys: a public key (shared with everyone) and a private key (kept secret).
+Examples:
+RSA, Diffie-Hellman, ECC
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker